 Whole life insurance, for example, can be an excellent deal for seniors over 65 but you want to make sure that it is not graded and it should not have any term conditions on it.
 You want the whole life that pays off whether you die in 40 years or 4 days.

-On the other hand, term life insurance for seniors over 65 is available and best fit for those who want an uncomplicated and less expensive plan.
+On the other hand, a term policy for seniors over 65 is available and best fit for those who want an uncomplicated and less expensive plan.
 Usually, they are available in 10, 20 or 30 years coverage or you can get a customized plan from your insurer.
-To learn about the benefits, click here.

-You can also go for a burial insurance for elderly over 65 which can offer up to $25k that is good enough to pay final expenses such as a funeral.
+You can also go for a burial insurance which can offer up to $25k that is good enough to pay final expenses such as a funeral.

 Scared of needles, hospitals, and medical tests?
 Then no medical exam plan is the right fit for you.
 Although this type of policy doesn’t require a mandatory medical exam, but you need to answer basic health related queries in the application form.
 The obstacle is, it costs higher than a burial or term coverage.

 Tips to Choose A Suitable Life Insurance At 65:

 Every single policy is going to be a little bit different, but you can help yourself by looking through any policy and asking yourself if you are being covered, or if each provision seems to be taking coverage away or giving them a chance or technicality to weasel out of coverage.
 You don’t want to deal with any of that type of policy.